Physical Therapy

 Class Program

-3 lecture hours per week.
 This course introduces students to clinical research methods and designs.
 Experimental, nonexperimental and qualitative research will be explored in relation to physical therapy practice.
 Topics include searching the literature, research ethics, and common statistical techniques and methods.
 Students will read, analyze and critique current literature in physical therapy and related disciplines.
-This course is only open to students in the entry level or Transition DPT programs.
+This course is only open to students in the entry level DPT program.

 Class Program